TarVK/chromeConsole/README.md

 Or used to build handy utilities, like this utility which searches a URL for a given regex:

 ![RegEx Text Parser](./docs/readme/RegexConsole.png)

-Please visit the [project's website](https://tarvk.github.io/chromeConsole/About.html) to learn more.

 ## Todo:
 * Wrap object overflow properly.